-Course Content AS Level A2 Level In the AS units you will: If you continue to A2 Level you will: Be introduced to the world of business.
-Explore business planning and risk management when Develop an understanding of the importance of quality and gain an appreciation of growing a business through marketing activities and e-business. developing business strategies and develop an appreciation of the role of accounting and financial information in making strategic business decisions.
-Appreciate the importance of human resources and a motivated workforce.
+Course Content A2 Level If you continue to A2 Level you will: Explore business planning and risk management when developing business strategies and develop an appreciation of the role of accounting and financial information in making strategic business decisions.
 Gain an understanding of the macroeconomic and global framework that organisations operate in.
-Learn about the importance of financial information and its use in decision-making.
 Develop an appreciation of how ethics and sustainability affect business decision-making and organisational culture.

 Assessment

 AS Level A2 Level

 EXTERNAL EXAMINATIONS: EXTERNAL EXAMINATIONS:

 AS 1: Introduction to Business A2 1: Strategic Decision Making

 One hour 30 minutes long 2 hours

 Structured data responses based on two case studies Five compulsory structured data responses based on

 (80 marks) one case study

 (90 marks)

 Weighting

 50% of AS Weighting

 20% of A Level 30% of A2

-AS 2.
-Crowing the Business A2 2.
-The Competitive Rusiness Environment

 AS 2: Growing the Business A2 2: The Competitive Business Environment

 One hour 30 minutes long 2 hours

 Structured data responses based on two case studies Six compulsory structured data responses based on one

 (80 marks) case study

-(90 marks)
+, (90 marks)

 Weighting: This involves analysing problems, evaluating evidence,

 50% of AS making proposals for solutions and justifying reasons

 20% of A Level for proposals suggested.

 Weighting:

 30% of A2